-Name of the degree to be conferred Master of Science Educational purpose In the eight research areas, Taxonomy & Evolution, Ecology, Plant development & physiology, Animal development & physiology, Molecular cell biology, Genome informatics, Advanced cell biology, Advance molecular biology, the students in doctoral program, teachers in junior high schools/high schools and advanced professionals etc. who have wide knowledge and fundamental research ability, ability to explore issues and practical skills, and ability to disseminate scientific knowledge to society shall be trained.
-Vision of human resources development The human resources who have the following abilities shall be fostered: •Having learned knowledge in the area of expertise and fundamental research ability. •Possible to logically grasp the biological world and phenomenon and to work on the problems set from the basic scientific perspectives and to explore the basic principle behind them. •Having acquired presentation/communication skills.
-Competencies specified in diploma policy Evaluation perspectives Knowledge application competence: Ability to contribute to society with advanced knowledge 1Can you apply knowledge gained through research and other activities in society?
-2Can you identify new problems, even in other fields of expertise, based on broad knowledge?
-2. Management competence: Ability to appropriately address challenges from broad standpoints 1Can you take on major tasks with systematic planning?
-2Can you understand and solve problems from multiple perspectives?
-3. Communication competence: Ability to accurately and clearly communicate expert knowledge 1Are you capable of efficient communication for research purposes?
-2Can you discuss research or research-specific knowledge with experts from your own field and from other fields?
-Teamwork competence: Ability to work with a team and actively contribute to the achievement of goals 1Do you have experience cooperatively and actively working on challenges as part of a team?
-2Have you helped promote projects and activities other than your own research?
-5. Internationality competence: Willingness to contribute to international society 1Are you aware of making contributions to international society and getting involved in international activities?
-2Have you obtained the linguistic skills necessary for international information collection and action?
-Knowledge in natural science: comprehensive knowledge in general natural science If capable of understanding the trend in fundamental research in various areas of natural science.
-Knowledge in biology: comprehensive basic knowledge in general biology in order to logically grasp the biological world and phenomenon If having comprehensive basic knowledge in general biology in order to logically grasp the biological world and phenomenon.
-8. Research ability for biology: ability to research the problems set from the biological perspectives If having advanced knowledge relating to the area of expertise of biology and ability to accomplish experiments Ability to explore biology research: ability to explore new problems and issues behind the research outcomes acquired If having abilities to understand the basic school regulations behind real-life biological problems and to solve new problems 10.
-Ability to disseminate biology research: presentation ability and communication skills to disseminate research outcomes If having presentation ability and communication skills for research in the area of expertise.
-Dissertation evaluation criteria The dissertation that satisfies all the fo llowing items shall be a pass as the thesis for master's degree after going through final
+Competencies Evaluation perspectives 1.
+Knowledge application competence: Ability to contribute to society with advanced knowledge Can you apply knowledge gained through research and other activities in society?
+Can you identify new problems, even in other fields of expertise, based on broad knowledge?
+2. Management competence: Ability to appropriately address challenges from broad standpoints 1 Can you take on major tasks with systematic planning?2 Can you understand and solve problems from multiple perspectives?
+3. Communication competence: Ability to accurately and clearly communicate expert knowledge Are you capable of efficient communication for research purposes?
+Can you discuss research or research-specific knowledge with experts from your own field and from other fields?
+4. Teamwork competence: Ability to work with a team and actively contribute to the achievement of goals Do you have experience cooperatively and actively working on challenges as part of a team?
+Have you helped promote projects and activities other than your own research?
+5. Internationality competence: Willingness to contribute to international society Are you aware of making contributions to international society and getting involved in international activities?
+Have you obtained the linguistic skills necessary for international information collection and action?
+6. Knowledge in natural science: comprehensive knowledge in general natural science If capable of understanding the trend in fundamental research in various areas of natural science.
+7. Knowledge in biology: comprehensive basic knowledge in general biology in order to logically grasp the biological world and phenomenon If having comprehensive basic knowledge in general biology in order to logically grasp the biological world and phenomenon.
+8. Research ability for biology: ability to research the problems set from the biological perspectives If having advanced knowledge relating to the area of expertise of biology and ability to accomplish experiments

+Ability to explore biology research: ability to explore new problems and issues behind the research outcomes acquired If having abilities to understand the basic school regulations behind real-life biological problems and to solve new problems

+10. Ability to disseminate biology research: presentation ability and communication skills to disseminate research outcomes

+If having presentation ability and communication skills for research in the area of expertise.